-Nelson Institute associate dean for research and education and Vilas Distinguished Achievement Professor Anna Gade, will be a featured speaker at the virtual symposium Environment and Ecology in Islamic Art and Culture.
+Nelson Institute associate dean for research and education and Vilas Distinguished Achievement Professor Anna Gade, was a featured speaker at the virtual symposium Environment and Ecology in Islamic Art and Culture.
 This event is being hosted by the Virginia Commonwealth University School of the Arts in Qatar and the Qatar Foundation, November 8-15, 2021.

 “With a focus on climate change ethics, the paper looks at infrastructure, aesthetics, and water resource management against the backdrop of Muslim understandings of environmental change, like sea level rise,” shared Gade.
 “The examples come mostly from islands of Southeast Asia, the region where I do much of my research.”